 halls.
 Masks are not required in personal apartments, suites, or bedrooms for any student.

-What supplies should I bring to help reduce the risk?You are encouraged to bring a shower tote to take with you to and from shower facilities.
-Even if you live in an apartment or suite, you should take your toiletries with you to the shower versus leaving them in the shared spaces.
+What supplies should I bring?You are encouraged to bring a shower tote to take with you to and from shower facilities.
 Personal toiletry items should remain in individual shower totes, and things such as toothpaste and toothbrushes should not be placed on bathroom sink counters.
 Shower shoes are highly recommended.
-Each student should have their own hand towel and bath towel that is kept in their personal space and not a shared space.
+Each student should have their own hand towel and bath towel that is kept in their personal space.

 You are responsible for cleaning your own apartment/suite/room, so please bring adequate cleaning supplies to meet minimum cleaning standards.
 Do not count on being able to purchase these materials locally on check-in day as the large number of students moving in at one time can very quickly consume local supplies.

-What if I am considered “high-risk” for contracting COVID-19?If someone is in a high-risk category and wishes to self-disclose this information to Residence Life staff for the purpose of being placed with other “high-risk” students who are likely to be more cautious with social/physical distancing, these requests will be honored, provided there are other students who self-disclose this information with a similar request.
-If your medical professional feels that you require a private bathroom or a private room based on your risk category, you will be encouraged to contact the campus Accommodation Resource Office to inquire about the steps to take for an accommodations request.
-See https://www.southeast.edu/accommodationsresourceoffice/ for more information.
+What if I am considered “high-risk” for contracting COVID-19?If your medical professional feels that you require a private bathroom or a private room based on your risk category, you will be encouraged to contact the campus Accommodation Resource Office to inquire about the steps to take for an accommodations request.
+See the Accommodations Resource Office webpage for more information.